The Bluffton University Policy and Procedures on Sexual and Gender-Based Misconduct and other Forms of Interpersonal Violence

 Examples of Sanctioning for Sexual Misconduct

-Any person found responsible for non-consensual sexual contact policy (where no intercourse has occurred) will likely receive a sanction ranging from probation to expulsion, depending on the severity of the incident, and taking into account any previous disciplinary violations.
+- Any person found responsible for nonconsensual sexual contact (where no intercourse has occurred) will likely receive a sanction ranging from probation to expulsion, depending on the severity of the incident, and taking into account any previous disciplinary violations.*

-- Any person found responsible for non-consensual sexual intercourse policy will likely face a recommended sanction of suspension or expulsion (student) or suspension or termination (employee).
+- Any person found responsible for nonconsensual sexual intercourse will likely face a recommended sanction of suspension or expulsion (student) or suspension or termination (employee).*

 - Any person found responsible for sexual exploitation or sexual harassment will likely receive a recommended sanction ranging from warning to expulsion or termination, depending on the severity of the incident, and taking into account any previous disciplinary violations.*

-- Sanction(s) imposed were substantially disproportionate to the severity of the violation of the sexual misconduct policy which the responding party was found to have committed.
+- Sanction(s) imposed were substantially disproportionate to the severity of the violation of the Policy which the Responding Party was found to have committed.

-The coordinator or deputy will notify the opposing party of the appeal and afford that party the opportunity to author a written response within five (5) business days of the notification.
+The vice president or designee will notify the opposing party of the appeal and afford that party the opportunity to author a written response within five (5) business days of the notification.

-The coordinator or deputy will notify the reporting and responding parties in writing within five (5) business days of the appeal decision.
-The appeal decision of the coordinator or deputy coordinator is the final decision of the university.
+The vice president or designee will notify the Reporting and Responding Parties in writing within five (5) business days of the appeal decision.
+The appeal decision of the vice president or designee is the final decision of the university.

-If an appeal is upheld by coordinator or deputy coordinator, the matter shall be returned to the original review panel to allow reconsideration of the original determination and/or sanction(s).
-The coordinator or deputy coordinator may also remand the hearing back to a new panel or order a new investigation.
+If an appeal is upheld by the vice president or designee, the matter shall be returned to the original Review Panel to allow reconsideration of the original determination and/or sanction(s).
+The vice president or designee may also remand the hearing back to a new panel or order a new investigation.

 The university expects all community members to take reasonable and prudent actions to prevent or stop an act of sexual misconduct.
 Taking action may include direct intervention, calling law enforcement or seeking assistance from a person in authority.
 The university will support its members who choose to intervene in this fashion.